How to deal with difficult passengers: A guide for taxi drivers

 Having dashcams in a taxi provides real-time video evidence of what happened and will help speed up even a straightforward taxi insurance claim.

-Taxi Drivers effected by new mobile use laws
+Taxi Drivers affected by new mobile use laws

 Taxi drivers will be effected by new laws being introduced next month to reduce distractions on the road make it illegal to use virtually all tech devices while driving.